katelynautumn28/ddd-research-guide/content/3-lesson.md

 <script>PDFObject.embed("https://katelynautumn28.github.io/ddd-workshop/images/BC05-08_Box20-Riots-4.pdf", "#my-pdf23");</script>
 {% include modal.html button="Citation: Letter from Barnard President Martha Peterson to Barnard Arrested Students, June 3, 1968." color="success" title="Citation and Link to Finding Aid" text="Letter from Barnard President Martha Peterson to Barnard Arrested Students, June 3, 1968.
 [Event materials (Friends of SNCC report, Columbia riots, Barnard Organization of Soul Sisters, TRIGA reactor protest, Five Centuries of Feminism exhibit, Gildersleeve Lectures), 1958-1979, Box 20; Series 2 Events, Promotional Material, Exhibits, and Dedications; Office of Communications records, BC05-08; Barnard Archives and Special Collections.](https://collections.barnard.edu/public/repositories/2/archival_objects/283)" %}

 Parents of Barnard and Columbia students were also compelled to voice their opinions on the 1968 riots.
-Parents' reactions ranged from support for student protestors to condemnation of them:
+Parents' reactions ranged from condemnation of the student protestors and support for the administration's actions, to supportive sentiments for the students and disapproval of the administration.

 <style>
 .pdfobject-container { height: 500px; border: 1px solid #ccc; }